Since the first quarter of 2020, the global lodging industry has encountered widespread changes and adaptations in the wake of COVID-19.

 As a part of the lodging industry, we at Cloudbeds want to further understand the challenges facing our customers and community so we can lend valuable insights and support to your recovery plans as we move forward.

-More than 1,000 independent owners and operators across 65 countries responded to Cloudbeds’ sentiment survey, providing unique insight into the community’s feelings about the lodging industry and guest behavior in the upcoming year.
+More than 1,000 independent owners and operators across 65 countries responded to Cloudbeds’ May sentiment survey, providing unique insights into the community’s feelings about the lodging industry and guest behavior in the upcoming year.

 The survey incorporated timely questions that included everything from the timing of restriction liftings to the predicted distribution of reservations.
 Let’s dive into the data to explore our most compelling findings.